marcelinojackson-org/Snowflake.RunSQLAction/README.md

 Set `persist-results: true` (or `RUN_SQL_PERSIST_RESULTS=true`) to write the full row set to disk as CSV (UTF‑8).
 The runner appends the last token of the Snowflake query id to the base filename (e.g., `snowflake-result-<idSuffix>.csv`) and also emits a companion `<name>-<idSuffix>.meta.json` describing the SQL and row count.
 Control the base name via `result-filename` (or `RUN_SQL_RESULT_FILENAME`), defaulting to `snowflake-result.csv`.
 Files are written under `RUN_SQL_RESULT_DIR` (or a `snowflake-results` subfolder inside `RUNNER_TEMP`); that directory is recreated on each run so artifacts never pile up.

 When persistence is enabled the action prints only a compact summary to the logs (query id, row count, limit info).
-If you need the full CSV payload in the log, leave persistence disabled.
+If you leave `persist-results` disabled, the action still prints the rows directly to the logs **as CSV**, so you can copy/paste or download the raw results without creating an artifact.

 ```yaml
 - name: Run Snowflake SQL